Jaathavan/part3-FSO/README.md

 P.S.
 Alan Turing is quite special

-L. Heroku stopped offering free dynos so now it doesn't work :( Also the Alan Turing message was that his number was in binary and when you translate from binary it is his birthday
+Heroku stopped offering free dynos so now it doesn't work :( Also the Alan Turing message was that his number was in binary and when you translate from binary it is his birthday